 Routing by area code automatically detects the information and the prefix of a phone number.
 This eliminates the need for manual action from the caller.
 Area Code Call Routing works in Canada whereas zip code routing does not.
 It is faster but is not the best option for markets with many locations.

-Once a call is placed, the nearest site is identified using the geocoded latitude and longitude of the location’s address.
-If there is no location assigned to the radius in question the call is then forwarded to the default number.
+Once a call is placed, it identifies the nearest site using the geocoded latitude and longitude of the location’s address.
+If there is no location assigned to the radius in question, it then forwards the call to the default number.

 This application employs advanced geo-coding of both zip codes and locations to produce exceptionally accurate results.
-And at the same time, the number of interactions required from the caller is reduced.
+And at the same time, it reduces the number of interactions required from the caller.

 Organizations with more than one location are the best candidates for geo routing.
 Once you set the specifics, marketers can run the same campaigns for the companies, and geo routing ensures the calls get to the best spot.